 RECOMMENDATION: Senior Writing Porfolio is a significant workload for students: gathering materials, writing and rewriting touchstone documents, and developing two important senior year projects (career search and a new writing project).
 While the course warrants 3 credit hours, the 3 hours of class time for a course that is not workshop oriented could be adjusted.
-The classtime has been useful for individual conferences, but students felt they could use the time better than sitting in the classroom or office waiting for their appointment.
+For the first time in Fall 2017, class time was 1 hour per week.
+We need to continue to gauge the effectiveness of this class time commitment.